vuex-asr/vuex-asr/docs/learn-by-example/actions.md

   }
 });
 ```
-We have an action `setMessageAsync` that delays 1 sec before committing the mutation `setMessage`.
+We have an action `setMessageAsync` that delays 1 sec (to simulate async behaviour) before committing the mutation `setMessage`.

 ## creating a two way binding with a state item and an action